 Academic Program Development

 The University Registrar is responsible for submitting new program curricular information to the District of Columbia Higher Education Licensure Commission (DC HELC).
-DC HELC approval and disclosure is is a requirement for the dispersement of Federal funds on behalf of students.
+DC HELC approval and disclosure is a requirement for the disbursement of Federal funds on behalf of students.
 As a result, students may receive Federally-subsidized loans and veterans’ benefits.
-Only once DC HELC approval is obtained can programs begin advertsing and admitting students.
+Only once DC HELC approval is obtained can programs begin advertising and admitting students.